gost-engine/engine/INSTALL.md

 See [cmake docs](https://cmake.org/cmake/help/latest/variable/CMAKE_BUILD_TYPE.html) for details.
 You will find built binaries in `../bin` directory.

-If you want to build against a specific OpenSSL instance (you will need it if you have more than one OpenSSL instance for example), you can use the `cmake` variable `OPENSSL_ROOT_DIR` to specify path of the desirable OpenSSL instance:
+If you want to build against a specific OpenSSL instance (you will need it if you have more than one OpenSSL instance for example), you can use the `cmake` variable `OPENSSL_ROOT_DIR` to specify absolute path of the desirable OpenSSL
+instance:

     $ cmake -DOPENSSL_ROOT_DIR=/PATH/TO/OPENSSL/ ..